SMerrony/daikin2mqtt/README.md

 # daikin2mqtt
 A software bridge between certain popular Daikin&trade; HVAC units and MQTT.
+Monitor and control your HVAC from any MQTT-connected dashboard or home automation system.

 N.B.
 This code has been independently developed using a mixture of observed behaviour and information freely available on the Internet.
 It is neither endorsed nor supported by Daikin in any way whatsoever.
 You use this software entirely at your own risk.